Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Experiments

 \subsection{Implementation details}

-\mymethod is trained end-to-end on a single stage to minimize the loss defined by Eq.~\ref{eq:combinedLoss}.
-The ResNet-34 is initialized with the weights trained on ImageNet.
-The ConvLSTM cell has 512 hidden units for temporal encoding and is initialized with the same approach described in \cite{sudhakaran2018attention}.
+\mymethod is trained end-to-end on a single stage.
+The ConvLSTM cell has 512 hidden units for temporal encoding and is initialized as in \cite{sudhakaran2018attention}.
 During training, we use different learning rates for the various architectural blocks (backbone, MS head, ConvLSTM, and final classification layer).
-We set the number of training epochs to 500 for GTEA-61 and 100 for EGTEA, and we use ADAM as the optimization algorithm.
-Due to memory issues, we had to keep small the batch size for all datasets (namely, 4 for GTEA-61 and 8 for EGTEA+).
+The training epochs are 400 for GTEA-61, 70 for EGTEA+, 100 for FPHA and EK and we use ADAM as the optimization algorithm.
+Batch size is 4 for GTEA-61 and 8 for the remaining datasets.

-Each input video segment is decomposed into $N=7$ frames, uniformly sampled in time.
-We follow the standard approach for the pre-processing procedure.
-It consists of resizing the image at the height of 256 pixels, maintaining the same height ratio to update the width, and then extracting from the image the actual training input as a random crop of size $224 \times 224$ pixels.
-To reduce overfitting issues and compensate for the possibly limited number of training samples, we use the data augmentation techniques proposed in \cite{WangTPAMI2019}, which exploit corner cropping, scale jittering, and random horizontal flipping approaches.
-At test time, we fed the network with the central crop of the frames.
-Concerning the ground truth for the MS task, we rescaled all videos before being processed by IDT at a fixed height of 540 pixels (where, again, the width is automatically resized with the same height ratio).
+Each input video segment is decomposed into $N=7$ frames for GTEA-61 and FPHA and $N=11$ for EGTEA+ and EK, uniformly sampled in time.
+We fixed $v_{clamp}=15$ and $n_m=4$ with a varying number of angular subdivisions ($n_d \in \{8,16,20\}$).
+We resized input images at the height of 256 pixels, maintaining the same height ratio to update the width.
+The actual training input is a random crop of size $224 \times 224$ pixels.
+Ground truth for MP tasks was computed by first scaling all videos at a fixed height of 540 pixels.
+During training, we use the data augmentation techniques proposed in \cite{WangTPAMI2019}.
+At test time, we feed the network with the central crop of the frames.
+In order to foster result reproducibility, we made three runs for each experiment, each with the same constant seed across different datasets and parameters.
+Therefore, unless stated otherwise, \mymethod results are presented as the average accuracy over these three runs.

-Concerning the results of \mymethod, since the non-determinism caused by the inherent randomness in data preparation, data augmentation, and weight initialization may impact both the quality and the stability of the results, we tried to achieve as much as possible their reproducibility.
-To this end, we made three runs for each experiment, defining an individual constant seed for each run across different datasets and parameters.
-Therefore, unless stated otherwise, we present in all tables \mymethod results as the average accuracy over these three runs.